Ikuhiko Hata: Nankin Jiken and Nanjing Massacre death toll estimates

-Hata's major contribution to Nanjing (Nanking) Massacre studies is his book Nankin jiken ("The Nanking Incident"), published in 1986, which is a detailed study of the event based on Japanese, Chinese, and English sources that was later noted by historians such as Daqing Yang to be one of the few impartial works of scholarship written on the massacre during the period.
-The book is known for its relatively low estimate of the death toll, which Hata put at up to 40,000 because he based the number of civilian killing on the work of Lewis S. C. Smythe who conducted a survey of the massacre in the immediate aftermath (War Damage in Nanking Area, Dec.1937 to March 1938, Urban and Rural Surveys) and also exclude Chinese soldiers.
-Hata's book is acknowledged as the first to discuss what might have caused the massacre, whereas previous books had focused only on the event itself.
-Hata argued that the Japanese Army's lack of military police and facilities to detain POWs, its ignorance of international laws, and the Chinese General Tang Shengzhi's decision to flee the city without formally surrendering, which left large number of plain-clothes soldiers within the civilian population which was followed by excessive mopping-up operations by the Japanese, among the factors which led to the slaughter.
+Hata's major contribution to Nanjing (Nanking) Massacre studies is his book Nankin jiken ("The Nanjing Incident"), published in 1986, which is a detailed study of the event based on Japanese, Chinese, and English sources that was later noted by historians such as Daqing Yang to be one of the few impartial works of scholarship written on the massacre during the period.
+The book is known for its relatively low estimate of the death toll, which Hata put at up to 40,000, basing the number of deaths on the work of Lewis S. C. Smythe.
+Smythe's survey of the massacre, War Damage in Nanking Area, Dec.1937 to March 1938, Urban and Rural Surveys, was conducted during the immediate aftermath of the incident, and excluded the deaths of Chinese soldiers.

+Nankin jiken is acknowledged as the first study to discuss what might have caused the massacre, whereas previous books had focused only on the event itself.
+Hata considered the Japanese Army's lack of military police, facilities to detain POWs, its ignorance of international laws, along with General Tang Shengzhi's decision to flee the city without a formal surrender - leaving a large number of plain-clothed soldiers mixed in with the civilian population ahead of excessive mopping-up operations by the Japanese - as among the factors which led to the slaughter.

-Some contemporary researchers including the historian Tomio Hora and the journalist Katsuichi Honda expressed strong disagreement with Hata's death toll estimate, though both expressed admiration for Hata's scholarship and sincerity.
-Hata is today recognized as the major scholar of the so-called "centrist" school of thought on the Nanjing Massacre, which in terms of the death toll believes that tens of thousands were killed and thus stands between the "great massacre" school which believes that hundreds of thousands were killed, and the "illusion" school of Nanjing Massacre deniers.
-By contrast, Takuji Kimura has criticized Hata as a "minimizer" of the atrocity, while still acknowledging that his book on the massacre was "an excellent study" and Herbert Bix has described him as "the most notorious" of the "partial deniers" of the Nanjing Massacre.
-However, historians Haruo Tohmatsu and H. P. Willmott have stated that Hata's estimate for the death toll is regarded in Japan as being "the most academically reliable estimate".
+Some contemporary researchers, including historian Tomio Hora and journalist Katsuichi Honda, expressed strong disagreement with Hata's death toll estimate, though both expressed admiration for Hata's scholarship and sincerity.
+Hata is today recognized as the major scholar of a so-called "centrist" school of thought on the Nanjing Massacre, which in terms of the death toll believes that tens of thousands were killed - thus standing between the "great massacre" school, which believes that hundreds of thousands were killed, and the "illusion" school, of Nanjing Massacre deniers.
+Takuji Kimura has criticized Hata as a "minimizer" of the atrocity, while acknowledging that his book on the massacre was "an excellent study."
+Herbert Bix has described Hata as "the most notorious" of the "partial deniers" of the Nanjing Massacre.
+Historians Haruo Tohmatsu and H. P. Willmott have stated that Hata's estimate for the death toll is regarded in Japan as being "the most academically reliable estimate."